 The leading character of the day part of a date/time field may be a space.

 Messages consist of three types; control, instruction and submission.
-Select/deselect control messages are sent from NGC to a Control Point while path/nopath control messages are sent from a Control Point to NGC.
-These messages control the availability of a BM Unit both to be instructed by NGC and to submit dynamic parameters.
-For instruction and submission messages to be exchanged, NGC must first have sent a select message while the Control Point must have sent a path message.
-Various message formats are defined for Ancillary Service instructions and Balancing Market Bid/Offer Acceptance instructions that are used by NGC to instruct a Control Point.
-Likewise, submission message formats are defined which allow a Control Point to submit various BM Unit dynamic parameters to NGC.
-If an error is detected by the Control Point in an instruction message, or by NGC in a submission message, the text of the message, or the truncated part thereof containing a reference number and log time will be sent back to the originator together with a predefined error code.
+Select/deselect control messages are sent from NESO to a Control Point while path/nopath control messages are sent from a Control Point to NESO.
+These messages control the availability of a BM Unit both to be instructed by NESO and to submit dynamic parameters.
+For instruction and submission messages to be exchanged, NESO must first have sent a select message while the Control Point must have sent a path message.
+Various message formats are defined for Ancillary Service instructions and Balancing Market Bid/Offer Acceptance instructions that are used by NESO to instruct a Control Point.
+Likewise, submission message formats are defined which allow a Control Point to submit various BM Unit dynamic parameters to NESO.
+If an error is detected by the Control Point in an instruction message, or by NESO in a submission message, the text of the message, or the truncated part thereof containing a reference number and log time will be sent back to the originator together with a pre-defined error code.

 2.2.
 Message Prefix Part